by Sarah Smart

 Q. I’m a white girl dating a black co-worker in an office filled with black women.
 Though we’ve tried to keep our relationship a secret, it’s apparent that these women suspect we are involved.
 I am snubbed at work, and I often find nasty anonymous notes on my desk regarding our relationship and how they feel about it.
 The problem is that we’re getting married in two months and I have a dilemma.
 All of the white women in the office know and are happy for me, and I wish to invite them to the wedding, but I don’t want the black women to feel I snubbed them and make the working conditions worse.
 I have a lot of respect for your opinion, what do you think?

 A. I think weddings are very private affairs for friends and family only, and you are not required by “etiquette law” to invite co-workers to your wedding.
-I would invite only those at the office who you wish to share your happiness with.
+I would invite only those at the office who you wish to share your happiness with and would be happy for you.

 Q. I can’t sleep.
 I can’t concentrate at work, and I can’t eat…and all of this is due to the fact that I’m dating my best friend’s boyfriend behind her back.
-This has been going on for awhile, while she’s telling me that he’s acting strange towards her and she believes he’s seeing another woman.
+This has been going on for a while, in the middle of her telling me that he’s acting strange towards her and she believes he’s seeing another woman.
 I know I’m being deceitful, but I can’t help myself.
 He wants to end his relationship with her, and be with me, but I can’t consent to that and live with myself.
 I’m thinking about confessing to her and leaving him alone, though I love him and believe he loves me.
 What would you do?

-A. I wouldn’t confess to her, but I would end the relationship with him.
+A. I wouldn’t confess to her, unless she confronted me for the truth.
+But I would end the relationship with him.
 Betrayal is a tough pill to swallow, and what a person doesn’t know can’t hurt them.

 Got a problem or a confession?
 We’ve got the answer.
 Send us your scenarios regarding The Single Life to firstname.lastname@example.org and put SingleScenes in the subject line.